-You will enter your personal details and supporting documents will be submitted digitally.
+Enter your personal details and submit all supporting documents digitally.
 Applications should be processed within 10 days.
 If additional information is requested, the process could take longer.

 NOTE: When the application form went live, it was publically promoted on the government website.
-Then it was taken down again – though you can still access it with the above link.
-If you make an application and have any problems, please report them to us using the contact below, so we can update this article with any potential issues.
+It has since been taken down, but you can still access it through the above link.
+If you make an application and have any problems, please report them to us using the contact below, so that we can update this article with any potential issues.
 Thanks.

 NOTE: The above information is not legal advice and we take no responsibility for the results you get from your application if following our advice.
-If you have additional questions, or would like to share your success or failure with applying/arriving contact us here.
+If you have additional questions, or would like to share your success or failure with applying/arriving, please contact us here.

 These FAQs refer specifically to the remote worker permit (not the business traveler permit or EU country agreement entry).
 At this time, there are different conditions for each type of permit.